-Once a subject registration has been completed, they will be added to the log as shown in the following figure.
-In Clinical Studio, the log is a table which houses all the log records and contains summary data along with a record status that drills into each individual form.
+Once a subject registration has been completed, they will be added as an option in the subject dropdown list shown below the table.
+In TrialKit, the log is a table that houses all the log records and contains summary data along with a record status that drills into each individual form.
 Once a Subject has been entered, they will no longer appear in the Subject drop-down list.
 That is how the system enforces the one to one relationship to the Subject Registration page.

 Subject Visits and Events Manager Page Placement

-If the Subject Record (page) is selected from the One to One Location drop-down as shown in the figure below, the log will be placed on the Subject Visits and Events Manager page.
+If the Subject Record (page) is selected from the One to One Location form property, the log will be placed on the Subject Visits and Events Manager page.

 When data is entered on a One to One location log form assigned to the Subject Visits and Events Manager page, the system will only allow a single record in the log.
-When the record is entered, the Add New button is not available.
+When the record is entered, the Add New button is no longer available moving forward.

 One to Many Log Form Placement